White Paper on Millets:

-We are very strong in millet production and we have organised form of research and development and we have good product range.
-Now the time as come, APEDA will wanted to do work on this and we will do in the years to come.
+We are very strong in millet production and we have organized form of research and development and we have good product range.
+Now the time has come, APEDA will want to do work on this and we will do it in the years to come.

-Global promotion and outreach strategies for exclusively for millet through our ambassy, India’s diaspora to the global audience.
+Global promotion and outreach strategies for exclusively for millet through our embassy, India’s diaspora to the global audience.

-Sourcing of millets, when see the entire country prospective, it is not grown as other food crops.
-It is not grown in clusters and organised forms.
-It is grown everywhere, Sothern to Western, Central, Eastern and North eastern states.
+Sourcing of millets, when seeing the entire country prospective, it is not grown as other food crops.
+It is not grown in clusters and organized forms.
+It is grown everywhere, from Sothern to Western, Central, Eastern, and Northeastern states.